 Mt.
-Lebanon, PA, police used ALPR technology to proactively locate terrorist and his vehicle containing multiple weapons and 30 bombs in real time just prior to intended attacks
+Lebanon, PA, police used ALPR technology to proactively locate a terrorist and his vehicle containing multiple weapons and 30 bombs in real-time just prior to intended attacks.

 OLDSMAR, Fla. — July 15, 2020 — Terrorism, both domestic and international, has become the bane of modern life in the United States.
 Just last month, the think tank Center for Strategic & International Studies issued a brief saying that terrorism would become worse in the U.S. in the coming year.
 This past February, the New York Times reported that the threat of domestic terrorism has outpaced that of Islamic extremism.
 As such, it is a mistake to underestimate the dangers posed by homegrown terrorists.
 And just last week, police in Western Pennsylvania found out just how real that danger can be when PlateSmart Technologies’ automatic license plate recognition (ALPR) helped them stop a domestic terrorist.